2025-26 Ski Season Progress Report

 Mid-October 2025 saw widespread moderate snowfall.
 Late October and early November storms were confined to northern regions, with the most snow in western Canada.
 There was not an inch of snow south of Oregon/Wyoming during the first half of November.
 Third week of November storms spread from California into the Southwest but much of it was warm with a high rain/snow line.
 Snowfall totals in italics are estimates from Open Snow.
 Due to the very lean November, October snowfall is excluded from totals below.
 Delayed openings at areas like Alta, Snowbird, Grand Targhee, Palisades and Mt.
 Bachelor were red flags for December commitments nearly everywhere in the western U.S. Utah and Colorado had decent storms during the first week of December, but not enough to save Christmas with the ensuing 2+ week dry spell.
 Farther north in the U.S second week of December storms were nearly all rain in the Northwest and rain/snow mix farther inland.
 During the third week of December snow finally pushed into the US Northwest and continued to dump in western Canada, where many areas are having an excellent holiday season on 4-6 foot bases.
 The only western U.S areas more than half open Christmas Eve were Mammoth, Arizona Snowbowl, Grand Targhee, Whitefish and Wolf Creek.
 During the holiday week a major storm hit the Sierra and moderate storms improved the northern regions.
-Utah and Colorado only got scraps and are not even close to making up the severe deficit so far, so I strongly recommend cancelling or postponing trips scheduled there before February.
+Utah and Colorado only got scraps and suffered their worst holiday seasons since at least 1980-81.

+Durng early January snowfall was high in California, Utah and northern regions, while average Colorado snowfall left the region suffering with snowpacks and open terrain comparable to early December of an average season.
+Next week an atmospheric river is forecast with rain in Washington and much of British Columbia with warm and dry weather farther south.

 California: The November storm had a rain/snow line about 9,000 feet, so only Mt.
 Rose and Heavenly barely opened at Tahoe.